bcgov/MyGovBC-MSP/openshift/app/README.md

    $ oc create -f openshift/app/templates/s2i-binary-src-deploy.yaml
    ```
    After this step you will find an instant app template called *mygovbc-client-build* available in the *tools* project and *mygovbc-client-deploy* in the runtime environment project.
-2. create OpenShift instant app by clicking *mygovbc-client-build* and *mygovbc-client-deploy* template from *Add to Project* in web console of respective projects.
+2. create OpenShift instant app by clicking *mygovbc-client-build* and *mygovbc-client-deploy* template from *Add to Project* in web console of respective projects (Tip: you may need to click *See all* link in Instant Apps section to reveal the template).
 For this msp project, set *Name* parameter to *msp*, which is different from default value *mygovbc-client*.

+    Some parameters can be adjusted after app is created.
+For example, following *mygovbc-client-deploy* parameters are used to config Nginx by setting corresponding environment variables in *msp* deployment config:
+    * *OpenShift Cluster IP Range* set env *RealIpFrom*
+    * *Additional real_ip_from Rules* set env *AdditionalRealIpFromRules*.
+The reason to define this environment variable in addition to *RealIpFrom*, is that *RealIpFrom* serves more purposes than ngx_http_realip_module - it is also used to skip OpenShift internal heartbeat requests from logging due to frequency of occurrence.
+    * *Ip Filter Rules* set env *IpFilterRules*, which is used for pre-launch access control.
 3. deploy docker images

    ```sh